The Lost Ship in the Desert

-In another story, which appeared in Antonio de Fierro Blanco’s book, The Journey of the Flame, a celebrated Spanish coastal pilot named Iturbe sailed his 50-ton, pearl-laden ship from the Pacific through a natural channel into the Salton Sea in the year 1615.
+In an alternate story line, which appeared in Antonio de Fierro Blanco’s book, The Journey of the Flame, a celebrated Spanish coastal pilot named Iturbe sailed his 50-ton, pearl-laden ship from the Pacific through a natural channel into the Salton Sea in the year 1615.
 He hoped to find a passage the fabled Straits of Anian to the Atlantic.
 After three months, he gave up the search.
 When he tried to return through the natural channel to the Pacific, he found that a powerful storm had triggered a mud slide, which blocked his escape, or in another version the waters of the Salton Sea had fallen, leaving his ship stranded, her keel buried in a sandbar.
 Iturbe had to abandon his vessel standing upright as though she were still under sail and the great treasure.

 A century and a half later, according to Fierro Blanco, a mule driver named Tiburcio Manquerna, who accompanied the famous Juan Baptista de Anza in his search of a land route from Sonora to Alta California, claimed that, "I was sent to the right of the course, seeking a road to the ocean.
 Traveling by night because of the heat, I stumbled upon an ancient ship and in its hold were so many pearls as is beyond imagination.
 Fevered by this wealth, I took what I could carry, abandoned my comrades, and riding toward the ocean as far as my mule could carry me, I climbed the precipitous western mountains on foot.
 Fed by Indians, I at last reached San Luis Rey Mission.
 Since then I have spent my life searching for this ship."
 While in the camp of Don Firmin Sanhudo, a Spanish explorer, Manquerna whispered the story to Juan Colorado, who finally revealed the secret on his 104th birthday.